Hexman768/Notepad-Sharp/README.md

 <div align="center">
     <h2>💻 About:</h2>
-    <p>A general purpose text editor that supports various programming languages for code editing.</p>
+    <p>Notepad# (Short for Notepad-Sharp) is a general purpose text editor that supports various programming languages for code editing.</p>
 </div>

 <div align="center">